FINRAOS/model-validation-toolkit/README.md

-**Windows users**: Until [Jaxlib is supported on windows natively](https://github.com/google/jax/issues/438) you will need to either use this library from you Linux subsystem or within a Docker container.
+**Windows users**: Until [Jaxlib is supported on windows natively](https://github.com/google/jax/issues/438) you will need to either use this library from a Linux subsystem or within a Docker container.
 Alternatively, you can [build jaxlib from source](https://jax.readthedocs.io/en/latest/developer.html#additional-notes-for-building-jaxlib-from-source-on-windows).